secwexen/secwexen.github.io/README.md

 This repository hosts my personal cybersecurity website, featuring research, technical notes, writeups, tools, and long‑form articles.

 The website serves as a central hub for my work in offensive security, reverse engineering, and software development.

+This repository hosts a personal cybersecurity website built with **HTML, CSS, and JavaScript**, deployed via **GitHub Pages**.

 ## Live Site